carbonplan/forest-offsets-web/components/projects/methods/index.md

 ## Acknowledgements

-These data products and the website were developed jointly by the following contributors (in alphabetical order): Grayson Badgley (Black Rock Forest / Columbia University), Danny Cullenward (CarbonPlan), Jeremy Freeman (CarbonPlan), Joe Hamman (CarbonPlan), Barbara Haya (UC Berkeley).

-We thank Bill Anderegg and Anna Trugman for helpful discussions.

 The development of this project was funded, in part, through a grant to CarbonPlan from the Microsoft AI for Earth program.

 ## Version